jcostom/guides/librenms-homelab/README.md

 So, we're not exposing a bunch of ports outside the host, so how do we accomplish the magic of cross-container interactions without lots of extra work (like container IPAM, etc.) then?
 We'll use the --link flags on some of our containers.
 What this does is automagically stuff entries into `/etc/hosts` on the container you're creating, so it can figure out how to talk to the other container using its "internal" IP address.

+**NOTE**: Anything in this document that's enclosed in angle brackets, <like this> should be replaced with something relevant to you/your installation.

 ## Getting started - Install Ubuntu VM

 I installed an Ubuntu 16.04-LTS Server VM.
 I chose the 64-bit image, since as course of normal operations, I install 64-bit systems whenever possible, to maximize scalability.
 I won't walk through the whole process, as it's straight forward enough.
 I installed with the openssh-server role, and a static IP address.